KSchlobohm/devup-dont-skip/docs/demo1-reliableservices.md

 ```

 	> Copy all of the code from the `RestaurantApiData.cs` class so we can override methods one by one

-1. Observe the method `GetHttpClient()`

-	> **Note**<br>
-	> At least this client is static.
-Tons of errors in web apps trace back to managing HttpClient but I didn't want to make this a demo about using IHttpClientFactory but that would be a better idea than making your own HttpClient objects.

 1. Modify the `GetAllAsync` method.